Roosterbear/tips/google-coursera/marketing-digital-ecommerce.md

 > A quantificable measurement that is used to track and assess a business objective

+- [x] **YOUR SOCIAL MEDIA GOAL WILL DETERMINE WHICH METRICS YOU FOCUS ON**
+- [x] You set goals when you develop your social media strategy

+<br/><hr/><br/>

+- [x] AWARENESS - Capture audience's attention

 ### Impression

 > When a piece of content is displayed to your target audience

+- [x] CONSIDERATION

+### Applause rate

+> The number of approval actions - such as likes, mentions, retweets or
+> favorites - that a post receives relative to your total number of followers

+- [x] CONVERSION - Completion of an activity that contributes to a business success

 ### Referral

 > How someone was guided to your website

+- [x] LOYALTY

+### Customer Testimonial

+Customer review, assessment, comment, endorsement or interview relating to your Brand

 ### Net Promoter Score